 Harrison Ford wears a brown leather jacket as Indiana Jones in the 1981 American action-adventure film Raiders of the Lost Ark (Credit: Paramount Pictures)

-The company (which specialized in leather jackets) has produced costumes for a variety of famous films, including Harry Potter, Pirates of the Caribbean, and multiple films within the James Bond 007 series.
+The company (which specializes in leather jackets) has produced costumes for various famous films, including Harry Potter, Pirates of the Caribbean, and multiple James Bond 007 series films.

-Die-hard fans of the Indiana Jones character can actually purchase a brand-new replica of the famous jacket, which the company still produces to this day.
+Die-hard fans of the Indiana Jones character can actually purchase a brand-new replica of the famous jacket, which the company still produces today.

 14. The Royal Tenenbaums’ Mink Fur Coat: Eccentric Elegance Redefined